Summary

 This example is illustrative and based on combined data patterns from multiple sources.

-This example is made up.
+This example is fictional.
 It's based on combined data patterns from multiple sources.

-A drug startup needed funding for a new drug project.
-The founders first created a visual-heavy presentation with charts and pictures.
-Backers couldn't understand the complex rule process or clinical trial needs.
+A pharmaceutical startup needed funding for a new drug development project.
+The founders first created a visual-heavy presentation with charts and infographics. backers couldn't understand the complex regulatory process or clinical trial needs.

 The founders rewrote their business plan with detailed text sections.
-They explained FDA approval stages, testing rules, and compliance in writing.
-They kept financial estimates as charts but added written explanations for each phase.
+They explained FDA approval stages, testing protocols, and compliance needs in writing.
+They kept financial estimates as charts but added written explanations for each development phase.

-The revised text-heavy business plan successfully got Series A funding.
-Backers liked the thorough documentation and rule detail.
+The revised text-heavy business plan successfully secured Series A funding. backers appreciated the thorough documentation and regulatory detail.
 The written plan was 87 pages long, with only 8 pages containing primarily visual content.

 The success came from matching backer expectations.
 Healthcare backers in 2024 spend an average of 3.2 hours reviewing each business plan.
 They need detailed written information to check complex regulatory pathways and development timelines.